 Boiler Control System Programming

-Boiler control system programming and panel design fall hand in hand.
-Building and programming a boiler control system that meets NFPA85 code requirements is very challenging.
+meets NFPA85 code requirements is very challenging.
 Just a few examples are interposing relays, a watch dog timer, the handshake between the Burner Management System and the Combustion Control System and performing critical input checks once a minute to verify the PLC input cards do not have stuck bits.
 Further, design requirements will call for things like having the wiring fail safe (on is a good state), high voltage AC and low voltage DC separation, PLC power requirements and total wattage heat dissipation.

 Programming for a boiler control system takes a lot of years to learn and should never be attempted without a thorough understanding of how boilers work as well as what needs to be accomplished and lastly how to program with the PLC platform chosen.

 To explain the fundamental logic we can use a fully metered cross limited combustion control system as an example.
 The principal function of this type of system is to have the air always lead the fuel when increasing the firing rate and follow behind the fuel when decreasing the firing rate.
 This will prevent the boiler from going into a rich condition during load swings.
 Programming cross limited systems is accomplished by using a high select for the air set point (fuel flow or boiler master) and a low select for the fuel set point (air flow or boiler master).
-There will be oxygen trim loop which is changing (multiplier) the characterized air flow to add or subtract from its measurement and force the fuel to react by cross limiting the set points and maintain proper boiler tune.
+There will be oxygen trim loop which is changing (multiplier) the characterized air flow to add or subtract from its measurement and force the fuel to react by cross limiting the set points and maintain proper

-The air flow measurement will have a function generator for characterizing the transmitter reading from minimum fire to 100% span so the X or input values will be adjusted and the Y or output values will be scaled in eleven steps from 0 to 100%.
+transmitter reading from minimum fire to 100% span so the X or input values will be adjusted and the Y or output values will be scaled in eleven steps from 0 to 100%.

 The flow control outputs for fuel and air will also have function generators and are characterized from minimum fire to 100% span so the X or input values will inversely be scaled in eleven steps from minimum to 100% while the Y or output values will be appropriately scaled for the controlling devices during the tune.